AFIFBEJI/Numerical-Analysis-Internship-2025/README.md

-# <div style="color: red;">Numerical-Analysis-Internship-2025</div>
 # <div align="center"><h1 style="color: red;">Numerical-Analysis-Internship-2025</h1></div>

 # Numerical Analysis Educational Tools: Interactive Web Application & Visualizations

+---

 ## Overview

 This repository contains a project designed to enhance the pedagogical approach to teaching **Numerical Analysis**.
-The project seeks to provide **interactive tools** and **educational content** to improve the understanding of core concepts in Numerical Analysis, including techniques such as solving systems of linear equations, linear and polynomial regression, and root-finding algorithms.
+The project seeks to provide **interactive tools** and **educational content** to improve the understanding of core concepts in Numerical Analysis, including techniques such as solving systems of linear equations, linear and polynomial regression, root-finding algorithms, numerical integration, and differential equations.
 It utilizes **Manim** for animation generation and aims to deliver clear, beginner-friendly videos and interactive web-based applications to help students gain a deeper understanding of these mathematical methods.
-<--numerical integration, differential equations--!>

-### Supervisor: [Your Name]
+### Supervisor: Afif Beji
-**Role:** Professor and Project Supervisor
+**Role:** Assistant Professor and Project Supervisor **Institution:** ESPRIT, School of Engineers
-**Institution:** [Your Institution]

-### Intern: [Intern's Name]
+### Interns:
+    * Haithem BEN MOUSSA
+    * Sarra OUNAIS
+    * Syrine OUNAIS
-**Role:** Intern and Developer
+**Role:** Students
+**Institution:** ESPRIT, School of Engineers

 ---